fe-data/fe-docs/docs/usage/orders.rst

    Download the invoice in a separate window as a pdf-file.
 This is only possible if the :guilabel:`invoice` flag in the event definition has been set.
 **Refund order**
    Refund order while deducting the costs as configured in the ``Refund costs`` parameter in the Settings-menu.

+   .. warning:: Do not use the Mollie dashboard for refunding.